What are the compositions of cosmetic products?

 4. Alcohols and sugar substitutes

-Natural cosmetic products also use mild alcohols and sugars to improve the texture and moisturize the skin.
-This involves using plant-based raw materials that have a less drying effect than conventional alcohols.
+Natural cosmetic products also use mild alcohols and sugars to improve texture and moisturize the skin.
+These products utilize plant-based raw materials that have a less drying effect than conventional alcohols.

-Glycerin: A plant-based moisturizer derived from vegetable oils or sugars.
-It attracts moisture and helps keep the skin hydrated.
+Glycerin: A plant-based moisturizer derived from vegetable oils or sugar.
+It attracts moisture and helps keep skin hydrated.

 5. Active ingredients from the plant world

-Active plant ingredients are at the heart of natural cosmetics, as they give the products their skin-care and healing properties.
-They are rich in vitamins, minerals and antioxidants and can specifically nourish, regenerate and protect the skin.
-The best-known plant-based active ingredients include:
+Active plant ingredients are at the heart of natural cosmetics, as they give products their skin-care and healing properties.
+Rich in vitamins, minerals, and antioxidants, they can specifically nourish, regenerate, and protect the skin.
+The most well-known plant-based active ingredients include:

-Aloe Vera: Known for its soothing and moisturizing properties, it helps relieve skin irritation and has a cooling effect.
+Aloe Vera: Known for its soothing and moisturizing properties, it helps relieve skin irritations and has a cooling effect.

-Chamomile: Has an anti-inflammatory and soothing effect, ideal for sensitive or irritated skin.
+Chamomile: Anti-inflammatory and soothing, ideal for sensitive or irritated skin.

 Hemp oil: Rich in vitamin C and essential fatty acids, it promotes skin regeneration and rejuvenates the skin.